Latin American Studies Program

 Completion of at least 40 hours of community service during the semester in Latin America in coordination with the Program Director or your LAS mentor.

-Concentration in LAS
+Certificate in LAS

 In addition, the student chooses two electives from this course list.
 It is expected that students will focus their elective coursework in one particular area (e.g. Humanities or Social Sciences).